 And Christmastime when you’re newly separated or newly divorced or newly a single mom is a sad season.
 You are adjusting.
 You are looking around a life that you don’t recognize anymore and wondering how you’re supposed to push through.
 I get it.

-And this Christmastime, we’re all struggling in different ways, not being able to go out and do what we’d normally do, not being able to see who we’d normally see.
+And this Christmastime, we’re all still struggling in different ways, maybe not being able to go out and do what we’d normally do, maybe not being able to see who we’d normally see.

 I have some thoughts for you, sweet girls.

-Hold on to the traditions that are meaningful to you and let go of the rest.
+Hold on to the traditions that are meaningful to you and try to let go of the rest.
 You and your kids can still decorate cookies together or you and your friends can still do your annual Christmas online shopping marathon.
 Not everything has to be left behind, but what doesn’t bring you joy sure can be.
+(If you don’t love to do it and you don’t have to do it, don’t do it.)

 Make plans on days your children are going to be gone.
 Reach out.
 Do not stay isolated.
 If you don’t make a plan, the day will sneak up on you and you’ll be on your couch, crying, watching Netflix (not that there’s anything wrong with that if that’s really what you need to do).
 But if what you really is connection, tell a friend ahead of time and plan to FaceTime or meet for a socially-distanced walk or hot chocolate while sitting in your own cars in a Starbucks parking lot.